-Commonwealth Games: Emma McKeon’s record among Aussie Gold
+Commonwealth Games: Emma McKeon’s record among Aussie gold

 Heart break for Chalmers

-Australian swimming stalwart Mitch Larkin says his heart breaks when hearing Kyle Chalmers could quit swimming because of negative media scrutiny.
+Australian swimming stalwart Mitch Larkin said his heart broke on hearing Kyle Chalmers might quit swimming because of negative media scrutiny.

 Chalmers has blasted media for “clickbait” reporting of his relationships with Dolphins teammates Emma McKeon and Cody Simpson.